-Name of Faculty Mentor Pranshi Jain Course Name/Code Sculpture Making (Part I - 2000046, Part II - 2000047) Objectives Part I (Sculpture Making: Clay) This course will enable students to: 1.
-Build curiosity and creativity.
+Name of Faculty Mentor Pranshi Jain

+Course Name/Code Sculpture Making (Part I - 2000046, Part II - 2000047)

+Objectives Part I (Sculpture Making: Clay) This course will enable students to:

+1. Build curiosity and creativity.

 2. Enhance sculpting skills.

 3. Learn the associated theories and history.

 4. Develop the thought process into physical model.

 5. Enhance innovative thinking.

-Part II (Sculpture Making: Wood, Metal and Waste) This course will enable students to: 6.
-Improve Sculpting skills.
-7. Develop understanding of tools and techniques for carving hard materials.
-8. Transform ideas into physical products.
-9. Enhance innovative thinking.
-10. Develop understanding of sculpting with varied materials.
-Content Part I: Importance of course Clay as a Sculpting material Basics of Sculpting, concept making.
-History and Importance in Architectural education.
-Other materials (Epoxy clay, air-dry clay, polymer clay etc) Hands-on modelling and exercises Part II: Importance of course Sculpting with Hard Materials like wood and metal.
-Theories and history of Sculpting on Hard materials.
-Tools and techniques for wood carving.
-Hands-on exercise on wood.
-Tools and techniques for Metal carving.
-Hands-on exercise on metal.
-Waste as a Sculpting material.
-Contact hrs. per semester 30 Outcomes Part I After completion of the course, students will be able to: Learn how to use pottery clay as sculpting material.
-Learn to evolve concept into a model.
-Express ideas through modeling.
-Understand the applicability of new materials like polymer clay, epoxy clay.
-Develop innovative designs and forms.
-Part II After completion of the course, students will be able to: Learn the basics of sculpting with hard materials.
-Understand various tool and techniques associated.
-Create models in readable scales.
-Develop innovative products and forms.
+Part II (Sculpture Making: Wood, Metal and Waste) This course will enable students to:

+1. Improve Sculpting skills.

+2. Develop understanding of tools and techniques for carving hard materials.

+3. Transform ideas into physical products.

+4. Enhance innovative thinking.

+5. Develop understanding of sculpting with varied materials.

+Content Part 1:

+1. Importance of course

+2. Clay as a Sculpting material

+3. Basics of Sculpting, concept making.

+4. History and importance in Architectural education.

+5. Other materials (Epoxy clay, air-dry clay, polymer clay etc)

+0. Hands-on modelling and exercises

+7 Importance of course

+8 Sculpting with Hard Materials like wood and metal

+9 Theories and history of Sculpting on Hard materials

+10. Tools and techniques for wood carving.
+Hands-on evercise on wood

+11. Tools and techniques for Metal carving.
+Hands-on exercise on metal

+12. Waste as a Sculpting material.

+Contact hrs. per semester 30

+Outcomes Part I After completion of the course, students will be able to:

+• Use pottery clay as sculpting material.

+• Evolve concept into a model

+• Express ideas through modeling

+• Use new materials like polymer clay enoxy clay for sculpture

+Develop innovative designs and forms

+Part II After completion of the course students will be able to:

+• Implement the basics of sculpting with bard materials

+Use various tool and techniques associated with sculpture making

+Create models in readable scales

+Develop innovative products and forms

+• Develop innovative products and forms.